joloev/katacoda-scenarios/rust-docker/step5.md

 # Step 4: Build and run the docker image

-1. build
-An image is like a blue print of the application (the container)
+Now lets build the customized image:

-`docker build . -t rusty-server`
+`docker build . -t rusty-server`{{execute}}

-*explain what build does*
+What happens is a new image, based on Dockerfile created we be built.

 `-t` = tag, it allows us to tag the Docker image.
 If not, it will be tagged `<none> `.

-Check if the image has been created:

-`docker image ls`{{execute}}, you should see it.
+Check if the image has been created by running `docker images`{{execute}}.
+Do you see it?

-2. run

-Run the docker image:
+Now create a container based by running the customized docker image.

-`docker run -d -it --rm --name rusty-server1 rusty-server`
+`docker run -d -it --rm --name rusty-server1 rusty-server`{{execute}}

-The flags are:
 `-d` detached mode, it will free your terminal after use.
 Like `&` in the background.
 `-it` Interractive mode
 `--name` the syntax is : `--name <Container name> <Image>`

-You should see the container with `docker ps -a`
+Run `docker ps -a`{{execute}} to see that the container is up and running.